nawwardiab/nawwardiab/README.md

 # Nawwar Diab

 Full-stack Engineer building RESTful APIs with Go and modern React frontends.
-Based in Berlin, open to remote opportunities.
+Based in Berlin, open to on-site and remote opportunities.

 ---